 Principle Concepts for Voting

+RUC will continue to ensure adequate capacity for Real-Time to meet energy and AS needs, and resolve transmission constraints; since it is designed to distribute AS across all available Resources, it has the additional flexibility for resolving transmission constraints as well as AS needs and should result in fewer RUC commitments for congestion.

-The RUC optimization will not use the Ancillary Service Demand Curves (ASDCs) that will be put into place for the RTM.
-Instead, RUC will attempt to solve for the AS Plan at a defined constant penalty value (similar to what is in place in the current RUC implementation).
+RUC will not use Ancillary Service Demand Curves (ASDCs) in RTM.
+Rather, RUC will attempt to solve for a Resource commitment that meets the Load forecast and AS Plan considering Resources’ COPs and using a defined constant penalty value.
+This is similar to the current process, except in the current process the aggregate AS Plan capacity is within a Resource’s Current Operating Plan (COP).

-Modifications will be made to the existing set of data elements provided by Qualified Scheduling Entities (QSEs) in Resource Current Operating Plans (COPs) to accommodate the changes to the RUC optimization.
+Modifications will be made to the existing set of data elements provided by Qualified Scheduling Entities (QSEs) in their COPs to accommodate changes to RUC optimization.

-Within the COPs, QSEs will have a mechanism through which to indicate the ability or inability of a Resource to provide AS (e.g., a Resource Status).
+QSEs will have a mechanism in their COPs to indicate, for each hour, the physical ability/inability of a Resource to provide AS (i.e., the Resource Status).

-The amount of AS that can be provided by a Resource will be validated against that Resource’s qualifications and capabilities.
+The amount of AS that can be provided by a Resource will be constrained by its qualifications and capabilities.

-Proxy AS Offers will be used in RUC in determining a co-optimized solution that will meet the AS Plan.
+Proxy AS Offers will be used in RUC for determining a co-optimized solution to meet the AS Plan.

-The RUC engine will consider OFFQS Resources that are qualified for ECRS as being able to provide ECRS.
+In addition to online qualified Resources, the RUC engine will consider a COP Resource Status of OFFQS (Off-Line but available for SCED deployment) for a Resource that is qualified for ERCOT Contingency Reserve Service (ECRS), as being able to provide ECRS.

-The RUC engine will consider OFF Resources that are qualified for Non-Spin when offline as being able to provide Non-Spin.
+In addition to online qualified Resources, the RUC engine will consider a COP Resource Status of OFF (Off-Line but available for commitment in the DAM and RUC) for a Resource that is qualified for Non-Spinning Reserve (Non-Spin), as being able to provide Non-Spin.

 The current process under which ERCOT Operators review recommendations from the RUC optimization and make commitment instruction decisions will remain in place.
+This process includes:

+ERCOT Operators will give the RTM ample time to respond to postings of capacity shortages for future hours

+If a generation commitment is recommended by RUC for a future hour, ERCOT Operators will delay any Dispatch Instruction until that Resource’s start-up time is less than the current time and the recommended start time for the RUC commitment recommendation thus giving QSEs a chance to self-commit.

 Note: For non-consensus items, opposing key principle or principle concept language would be provided in this form to TAC for their review.